isabelc/Comment-Notifier-No-Spammers/readme.txt

 == Installation ==

-**Step 1 - Activate The Plugin**
+**Step 1: Install The Plugin**

 In your WordPress dashboard -> Plugins -> Add New, search for "Lightweight Subscribe To Comments".
 Click "Install Now", then click "Activate Plugin".

-**Step 2 - Set a "Notification Sender Email"**

-Go to "Settings --> Lightweight Subscribe To Comments".
-You must enter a "**Notification Sender Email**".

-Some web hosts require that this be an email at your actual website.
-For example, if your website is `www.mysite.com`, then your sender email must be `something@mysite.com`, in which the first part "something" can be anything as long as it ends with **"@mysite.com"**.
-Bluehost is one host that requires this.

-However, GoDaddy hosting does not require this.
-GoDaddy will allow you to use any email address as the sender email (for example, a Gmail or Yahoo email).
-If you are unsure whether your web host allows this, then stick with an email at your own site to ensure that your notification emails will be sent.

-In addition to the requirement described above, some web hosts require that the email address be an actual existing address.
-For example, if your site is `www.mysite.com`, and you want to use "`wordpress@mysite.com`" as your "Notification Sender Email", but that email does not actually exist, then your notification emails will not send.
-In this case, you would have to create the email address "`wordpress@mysite.com`" on your hosting server.

-**Step 3 (Optional) Customize the Settings**

-Optionally, you can customize the rest of the settings on this page.
+Upon activation, the plugin automatically works.
+There will be a checkbox underneath your comment form so that visitors can subscribe to comments as they make a comment.

+**(Optional) Step 2: Maybe Add CSS Styles**

-**Step 4 (Optional) Depending on how your theme styles checkboxes, you may want to add this CSS to align the subscription checkbox under the comment form:
+Since this plugin focuses on a lightweight footprint, no CSS stylesheet is added.
+Depending on how your theme styles checkboxes, you may want to add the following CSS to align the subscription checkbox:

-`#cnns-label {display: inline-block;}`
+(It is very easy to add this CSS.
+In your dashboard, go to Appearance --> Customize, then click on "Additional CSS" and paste it there.
+Then, click "Save &amp; Publish.")

+`#lstc-comment-subscription label.lstc-label {
+	display: inline-block;
+	vertical-align: middle;
+}
+#lstc-comment-subscription {
+	margin-top: 1em;
+}
+#lstc-comment-subscription input#lstc_subscribe {
+	margin-right: 0.5em;
+}`

+**(Optional) Step 3: Customize The Settings**

+If you want to customize any settings, then go to "Settings --> Lightweight Subscribe To Comments".

-**Step 5 - For those that were using Comment Notifier Plugin**
+**(Optional) Step 4 - Only For Those That Were Using Comment Notifier Plugin**

 If you were using Comment Notifier plugin, then deactivate it right away to avoid having it add new spammers to your comment_notifier list.
 Only once, upon activation, this plugin will clean up your "comment_notifier" list (database table) by removing all spammer emails that were subscribed by the Comment Notifier Plugin.
 It will also empty your Comments "Trash" and "Spam".
 This is done automatically upon activation.
 Your existing approved comments, and legit subscribers, will not be lost.

 == Frequently Asked Questions ==